snorkleboy/SynapseDemo/README.md

 ### UserDetail component
 The User Detail component is a simple presentational component which takes in a user and displays details of that user.
 This user is whatever user is in the selected property of the state of the App component, which is updated by clicking on names in the UserList component.

-first I get some list properties out of the user and map the to li's
+first I get some list properties out of the user and map the items to li's
 ```
 const emails = user.logins.map(((login, i) => <li key={login.email}>{login.email}</li>))
 const phoneNumbers = user.phone_numbers.map((num, i) => <li key={num}>{num}</li>)